12 Schizocarp Fruit Examples

 32 Examples of Drupe Fruits

-A drupe, often called a stone fruit, is a fruit with a soft, fleshy outside that wraps around a single hard shell in the center.
-That shell—can be a pit, stone, or a hardened endocarp that protects a seed (or kernel) inside.
+A drupe or a stone fruit, is a fruit with a soft, fleshy outside that wraps around a single hard shell in the center.
+That shell can be a pit, stone, or a hardened endocarp that protects a seed (or kernel) inside.
 Examples of Drupes Drupes can be grouped into three main categories: Let’s take … Read more

 23 Examples of Stone Fruits